-- The first step involves introducing the wastewater into the evaporator system.
-This wastewater could be a result of industrial processes or other activities that produce a significant amount of contaminated water.
+- While the first step involves introducing the wastewater into the evaporator system.
+So this wastewater could be a result of industrial processes or other activities that produce a significant amount of contaminated water.

-- The wastewater is then heated, typically by electric or gas heaters, to increase its temperature.
-This heating instigates the evaporation process.
+- While the wastewater is then heated, typically by electric or gas heaters, to increase its temperature.
+So this heating instigates the evaporation process.

 - As the name suggests, this stage is where the magic happens.
-The heated wastewater begins to evaporate, leaving behind solid contaminants.
+So the heated wastewater begins to evaporate, leaving behind solid contaminants.
 Since water has a lower boiling point than most contaminants, it turns into vapor and gets separated from solid waste.

 Disposal or Treatment:

 - The concentrated solid waste left behind after evaporation needs to be managed.
-Depending on its nature, this waste might require further treatment or safe disposal.
+So depending on its nature, this waste might require further treatment or safe disposal.